2009 World Outgames: International Conference on LGBT Human Rights

-The Outgames included the 2nd International Conference on LGBT Human Rights from 27 to 29 July.
+The Outgames included the 2nd International Conference on LGBTQ Human Rights from 27 to 29 July.
 Co-chaired by Rebeca Sevilla and Svend Robinson, the conference included keynote speakers such as John Amaechi, Virginia Apuzzo, Axel Axgil, Georgina Beyer, Michelle Douglas, Cleve Jones, Sunil Babu Pant, Parvez Sharma, Wan Yanhai and Copenhagen Lord Mayor Ritt Bjerregaard.
 The themes of the conference included human rights and politics, business, workers, culture and media, health, education, sport, family and relationships, and sexuality, pleasure, and body politics.

 The conference concluded with the release of the Copenhagen Catalogue of Good Practices, a selection of effective actions for LGBT human rights from around the world.